-The Chinese phone maker Oppo has unveiled their new flagship “Oppo Find X” with a 6.4-inch AMOLED display that spans almost its entire front surface.
-The screen-to-body ratio is 93.8%, so when you’re looking at the front of the phone, you’re almost always looking at the display.
+OPPO has unveiled its new flagship with a 6.4-inch AMOLED display that spans almost its entire front surface.
+The screen-to-body ratio is 93.8%.
+So when you’re looking at the front of the phone, you’re almost always looking at the display.
 The Full HD+ display of the phone has 19.5:9 aspect ratio with a pixel density of 401PPI.
 The phone, despite being bezel-less has a thin chin but looks absolutely stunning.

-The Oppo Find X comes with a great deal of power under the hood, with the flagship Snapdragon 845 chipset sitting alongside 8GB of RAM.
+The OPPO Find X comes with a great deal of power under the hood.
+It comes with the flagship Snapdragon 845 chipset sitting alongside 8GB of RAM.
 For graphical performance, the phone has got an Adreno 630 GPU.
 Onboard storage is at 256 GB with no option to expand the memory.

-It seems that having more moving parts in a phone could mean the high chance of breakdown.
-Oppo claims that it has tested this mechanism and it should live through up to 300,000 actuations.
+It seems that having more moving parts in a phone could mean a high chance of breakdown.
+OPPO claims that it has tested this mechanism and it should live through up to 300,000 actuation.
 Even if it does last, it’s surely going to be something of a dust magnet.
 And users will need to be careful not to get their phone wet because having this open/shut mechanism also means the phone isn’t sealed against water incursion.

 One key feature missing, and deliberately so, is a fingerprint sensor, and that’s because this phone promises to have facial recognition capabilities like Apple’s own FaceID.
-Oppo calls it O-Face, reducing the feature to little more than a tasteless joke.
+OPPO calls it O-Face, reducing the feature too little more than a tasteless joke.
 When the mechanism slides up, it’s not just revealing a front-facing camera.
 There’s a collection of various depth and IR sensors which, combined, can scan and create a complete 3D model of a user’s face.
-It can recognize and scan 15000 different data points that include depth as well as visual data, making it secure enough to authenticate payments and purchases as well as unlocking the phone.
+It can recognize and scan 15000 different data points that include depth as well as visual data.
+This makes it secure enough to authenticate payments and purchases as well as unlocking the phone.

 Thank you guys for reading!
-For more news on the Oppo Find X, like our Facebook page and subscribe to our Youtube channel.
-If you have any questions or confusions, please feel free to ask them in the comments down below.
+For more news on the OPPO Find X, like our Facebook page and subscribe to our Youtube channel.
+If you have any questions or confusion, please feel free to ask them in the comments down below.
 We will answer them as soon as possible.